-Automatic switch to backup power including backup power circuits and 1-pin separation, e.g. Austria or Australia
+Automatic switch to backup power including backup power circuits and 3-pin separation, e.g. Austria or Australia

-- Measuring and transferring the required parameters for energy management and Solar.web by the Fronius Smart Meter. - Disconnecting from the public grid to enable operation in backup power mode if the grid parameters are outside the country-specific standards. - Reconnecting to the public grid when the grid parameters are within the limits specified by the country-specific standards. - Option of having a separate backup power circuit or several backup power circuits that are supplied even during failure of the public grid.
-The total load of the backup power circuits must not exceed the nominal output of the inverter.
+Functions Measuring and transferring the required parameters for energy management and Solar.web by the Fronius Smart Meter.
+Disconnecting from the public grid to enable operation in backup power mode if the grid parameters are outside the country-specific standards.
+Reconnecting to the public grid when the grid parameters are within the lim- its specified by the country-specific standards.
+Option of having a separate backup power circuit or several backup power circuits that are supplied even during failure of the public grid.
+The total load of the backup power circuits must not exceed the nominal output of the in- verter.
 Furthermore, the performance of the connected battery must also be considered.

-- 1. The public grid is monitored by the inverter's internal grid and system protection unit and by the Fronius Smart Meter connected to it. - 2.
-Failure of the public grid. - 3.
-The inverter carries out the measures necessary according to the country standard and then switches off. - Contactor K1 drops out.
+Transitioning from feeding en- ergy into the grid to backup power mode The public grid is monitored by the inverter's internal grid and system protection unit and by the Fronius Smart Meter connected to it.
+Failure of the public grid.
+The inverter carries out the measures necessary according to the country standard and then switches off.
+Contactor K1 drops out.
 This disconnects the backup power circuits and the inverter from the rest of the home network and from the public grid, as the main contacts of contactor K1 open.
 The inverter activates relay K3, which interrupts the supply to contactor K1.
 This prevents unintentional activation of contactor K1 and thus a grid connection when voltage is restored in the grid.
-The NC auxiliary contacts of contactor K1 send feedback to the inverter that the contactor is open (a condition for starting backup power mode). - 4.
-The NO contact of relay K3 gives additional feedback to the inverter on whether the locking was successfully performed by relay K3. - 5.
-The inverter decides based on the contactors' feedback as well as the measurements on the inverter terminals and the Smart Meter that backup power mode can be started. - 6.
-After all the required activation tests have been carried out, the inverter starts backup power mode. - 7.
+The NC auxiliary contacts of contactor K1 send feedback to the inverter that the contact of relay K3 gives additional feedback as well as the measurements on the inverter terminals and the Smart Meter that backup power mode).
+The inverter decides based on the contactors' feedback as well as the measurements on the inverter terminals and the Smart Meter that backup power mode.
+After all the required activation tests have been carried out, the inverter starts backup power mode.
 All loads in the backup power circuits are supplied with power.
 The remaining loads are not supplied with power and are safely isolated.

-- 1. The inverter is operating in backup power mode.
-Contactor K1 to the public grid is open. - 2.
-Public grid available again. - 3.
-The Fronius Smart Meter monitors the grid parameters on the public grid and passes this information to the inverter. - 4.
-The stability of the returned public grid is determined by checking the measured values of the Fronius Smart Meter. - 5.
-The inverter ends backup power mode and disconnects the outputs. - 6.
+Transitioning from backup power mode to feeding energy into the grid The inverter is operating in backup power mode.
+Contactor K1 to the public grid is open.
+Public grid available again.
+The Fronius Smart Meter monitors the grid parameters on the public grid and passes this information to the inverter.
+The stability of the returned public grid is determined by checking the measured values of the Fronius Smart Meter.
+The inverter ends backup power mode and disconnects the outputs.
 The inverter deactivates K3.
-Contactor K1 is reactivated. - 7.
+Contactor K1 is reactivated.
 All circuits are reconnected to the public grid and are supplied by the grid.
-The inverter does not feed anything into the grid at this time. - 8.
+The inverter does not feed anything into the grid at this time.
 The inverter can start feeding energy into the grid again after performing the grid checks required by the relevant standard.

-Automatic switch to backup power all-pin separation, e.g. Germany, France, UK, Spain
+Automatic switch to backup power all-pin separation, e.g. Germany, France, Spain